University of Duisburg-Essen

 The five priority research areas, Nano-science, biomedical sciences, urban systems, empirial educational research and transformation of contemporary societies, ensure that the research revenues increased abaout 150 percent In the past three years.

-There are six working groups in three faculties who work for FUTURE WATER:
+There are nine working groups in six faculties who work for FUTURE WATER:

 Main topics of the Department of Aquatic Ecology are biodiversity, assessment and restauration of water bodies, climate change, invasive species, parasitology, ecotoxicology and environmental chemistry.
 These topics were implemented within national and European research projects, from which some are coordinated by the Department itself.
 More information can be found on the website of the research department.